StackVista/stackstate-docs/develop/developer-guides/custom-functions/check-functions.md

 Log streams provide structured events to check functions.

-In the example below, the check function has a Log stream parameter (`events`).
-The health state DEVIATING will be returned whenever the stream includes an event with value `bar` for the key `foo`:
+In the example below, the check function has a Log stream parameter - `events`.
+Individual events can be accessed as The health state DEVIATING will be returned whenever the stream includes an event with value `bar` for the key `foo`:

 {% tabs %}
-{% tab title="Example check function script" %}
+{% tab title="Example: Check function script" %}
 ```text
 if (events[0].point.getString("foo") == "bar") return DEVIATING;
 ```
 {% endtab %}
 {% endtabs %}

-An event (obtained as `events[0]` in the example), has these properties:
+Each event (obtained in the example above as `events[0]`), has the following properties:

 | Property | Type | Returns |
 | :--- | :--- | :--- |